-German black metal band Sarkrista are notable for their authentic modern Finnish black metal sound and perhaps because at least half of the current membership are originally from Finland.
+German black metal band Sarkrista are notable for their authentic modern Finnish black metal sound and well, I don’t know if that is a good thing.
 The style they’ve landed upon here on this third album sounds even more influenced by Sargeist‘s melodic riff language than ever yet this seems to be for the sake of reaching the right audience.
-Beyond that point songs like “Ablazing Ritual Torches” present the differently dramatic timbre of these two guitarists, now notably including V.T. of Malum.
 The album opens up in remarkable fashion as it proceeds leaving its introductory moments to speak as a sort of ‘gatekeeer’ wherein only the most dedicated Finn-black witness would press on.
 It is standard stuff in that sense though the standards are fairly high, repetitive melodic structures with small directional variations and some thoughtful vocal patternation.
 Vocalist Revenant is slightly subdued here, at least compared to recent releases from his other projects (Order of Nosferat, Slagmark) and his performance seems hesitant to go over the top and set these pieces on fire.
 Although I find the guitar performances very effective the pieces that break from the sweetly decaying melodic threads were the most interesting, such as “Destroyer of the Sun” with its vortices of phrasal mid-paced riffing and piano clanging ending or the dark metal feeling kick into the final piece “A Whisper From Forgotten Coffins”.
 If you are looking for a balance between Finnish and German black metal styles there are certainly bands with a bit more gusto in their step yet Sarkrista show they’ve a mind of their own on the less predictably spun half of the running order.

 |RELEASE DATE:||March 31st, 2021|